Best Hiking Watch For The Trail Less Traveled

 • Water-resistant

-The best outdoor smartwatch has to go to the Suunto Spartan Sport HR Baro, primarily for its impressive range of 80 sports and activities preloaded on the device.
-It goes far beyond the features you would expect of a normal fitness watch with GPS, altimeter, barometer, and compass.
+The top outdoor smartwatch was awarded to the Suunto Spartan Sport HR Baro, primarily for its impressive range of 80 preloaded sports and activity modes.
+It also goes far beyond the features you’d expect of a typical fitness watch, with GPS, altimeter, barometer, and compass.

 Like its cousin, the Suunto Traverse, you can download all your workout/trip data to the Movescount app and relive your adventures, and/or set new goals.